Guns Akimbo: Plot

 In an alternative near future, an underground fight club and a criminal organization known as Skizm has achieved massive popularity by live-streaming real death matches between criminals.
-Ordinary computer programmer Miles Lee Harris logs into Skizm's forum to insult viewers who turn murder into entertainment.
+Ordinary computer programmer Miles Lee Harris logs into Skizm's live-chat to insult viewers who turn murder into entertainment.
 Riktor, the criminal kingpin who runs Skizm, breaks into Miles' apartment with his henchmen Dane, Effie and Fuckface.
-After being beaten and drugged, Miles wakes up to find guns bloodily bolted into both of his hands.
-Miles learns that he has been forced to participate in Skizm by being pitted against Nix, the game's deadliest killer.
+After being beaten and drugged, Miles wakes up to find guns bolted into both of his hands.
+He learns that he has been forced to participate in Skizm by being pitted against Nix, the game's deadliest killer.
 Nix wants out of the games, but Riktor requires she kill Miles first.

 Nix tracks Miles' phone.
-He tries to reason with Nix, but fails.
-Miles distracts her and she shoots up his apartment as he falls down the fire escape.
-After unsuccessfully attempting to recruit help from the police, Miles makes it to the park to meet his artist ex-girlfriend Nova Alexander, who tells Miles that she doesn't want to get back together.
-When Miles reveals what is happening to him, Nova flees in fright.
-Nova reports the situation to Detective Degraves.
-Degraves has his partner Stanton hack Nova's phone so they can track Miles.
-Miles gets temporary help from a vagrant named Glenjamin.
-Miles then goes to the office where he works so his friend Hadley can hack the Skizm tracking malware on his phone.
+After he unsuccessfully tries to reason with Nix, she shoots up his apartment as he falls down the fire escape.
+Miles makes it to a local park and encounters his artist ex-girlfriend Nova Alexander, but when Miles reveals his plight, Nova flees in fright.
+Nova reports the situation to Detective Degraves, who has his partner Stanton hack Nova's phone so they can track Miles.
+Miles then goes to his workplace so his friend Hadley can hack the Skizm tracking malware on his phone.

-Miles finally gets assertive by angrily pulling his guns after his continually condescending boss Zander insults him.
-Zander is shot in the head by Nix, who starts shooting up the office.
+Miles finally stands up to his condescending boss Zander by angrily pulling his guns.
+Zander is shot dead by Nix, who starts shooting up the office.
 Miles escapes in a stolen car and Nix chases him on a motorbike.
-Following a face-off where he again fails to reason with Nix, Miles calls Nova but sees Riktor kidnapping her.
-Miles phones the police and leaves his phone in a junkyard to provide the location.
+After he again fails to reason with Nix, Miles calls Nova but sees Riktor kidnapping her.
+Miles calls the police and leaves his phone in a junkyard to provide the location.
 He then inadvertently interrupts a drug deal between two rival gangs.
-Nix shows up and starts gunning down thugs while trying to get to Miles.
+Nix shows up and starts gunning down thugs while pursuing Miles.
 Miles accidentally makes his first kill, a gang lord who hunted him down.